wp-plugins/confirm-publishing-actions/readme.txt

 There are currently no settings to configure, however with a little php magic you'll be able to do some customization (see below in this FAQ).

-If you think an administration panel is absolutely necessary for this plugin, please submit a feature request on the plugin homepage.
+If you think an administration panel is absolutely necessary for this plugin, please submit a feature request.

 = How do I change the text of the dialogue? =

 You can use the [CodeStyling Localization](http://wordpress.org/extend/plugins/codestyling-localization/ "CodeStyling Localization") plugin (or any other translation tool) to modify the default text.

-= How do I translate `%1$s`?
+= How do I translate %1$s?
 What does it mean? =

-`%1$s` is a placeholder that represents the singular name of a WordPress post type.
+%1$s is a placeholder that represents the singular name of a WordPress post type.
 You don't need to translate it, just copy and use it exactly as is.

 = How do I change the look and feel of the dialog box? =